HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/generate_content_report.md

     - **Owner**

         Selecting the **Owner** criterion adds the **User** field, a typeahead input field where you can select the owners of the items you want included in your report.
 The list of matched users is displayed as auto-suggested options according to the input value as you type.
-Select the users from auto-suggested options.
+Only the suggested users are considered valid inputs.
+At least one of the suggested users must be selected to finish setting up the criteria.
 A checkmark appears to the left of the selected user to indicate that it has been selected.

         ![](../../../../assets/HCL_Content_Reporting_Owner_Criteria.png)

     - **Author**

         Selecting the **Author** criterion adds the **User** field, a typeahead input field where you can select the authors of the items you want included in your report.
 The list of matched users is displayed as auto-suggested options according to the input value as you type.
-Select the users from auto-suggested options.
+Only the suggested users are considered valid inputs.
+At least one of the suggested users must be selected to finish setting up the criteria.
 A checkmark appears to the left of the selected user to indicate that it has been selected.

         ![](../../../../assets/HCL_Content_Reporting_Author_Criteria.png)

-        !!!note
-            Typing in the **Author** and **Owner** input field will suggest users whose distinguished name (cn) matches the input.
-Only the suggested users are considered valid inputs.
-At least one of the suggested users must be selected to finish setting up the criteria.

     - **Item type**